 Inergy Technology Inc. (the "Company") was incorporated on November 1, 2007 as a company limited by shares and registered under the Ministry of Economic Affairs, R.O.C.
-The address of the Company's registered office is 8F-3, No.8 Taiyuan 2nd St., Jhubei City., Hsinchu County, Taiwan.
-The Company's major operating activities are product designing, and wholesale and retail sale of electrical appliances, and wholesale and retail sale of electronic materials, and international trade.
+The address of the Company's registered office is 8F-3, No.8 Taiyuan 2nd St., Jhubei City., Hsinchu County, Taiwan. inergy Technology Inc. and its subsidiaries ("the Group") major operating activities are product designing, and wholesale and retail sale of electrical appliance, and wholesale and retail sale of electronic materials, and international trade.

-(2) Approval date and procedures of the financial statements:
+(2) Approval date and procedures of the consolidated financial statements:

-The parent-company-only financial statements were authorized for issue by the Board of Directors on February 21, 2025.
+The consolidated financial statements were authorized for issue by the Board of Directors on February 21, 2025.